0PKunal/bubble-sort-cli/README.md

 4. Test thoroughly with different inputs.
 5. Submit a pull request with a detailed description of your changes.

- **Ideas for Contribution**
-- Add more robust input validation and error handling.
-- Implement unit tests for the Python script.
-- Create a graphical user interface (GUI) for Bubble Sort (e.g., Tkinter/PyQt) or enhance the visualizer.
-- Add support for additional languages or platforms.

-Please ensure any code contributions maintain the existing style and include appropriate documentation.
+*Please ensure any code contributions maintain the existing style and include appropriate documentation.*

 ## License
 This project is open source and available under the [MIT License](LICENSE).